 • Aberdeen Promenade

-The tree-lined Aberdeen Promenade — a walkway running beside Aberdeen Harbour — is a popular spot where visitors can relax and take selfies with the boats.
+The kaito ferry at Ap Lei Chau will take you to Aberdeen Promenade.
+The tree-lined walkway, which runs alongside Aberdeen Harbour, is a popular spot where visitors can relax and take selfies with the boats.
 But it offers more than stunning waterfront views: early risers can rub shoulders with elderly locals looking for bargains as moored boats sell freshly caught fish.

 A jar of freshly ground plaice powder — a natural fish stock commonly used for soups — will make a perfect souvenir of your lunch tour.
 You can buy a jar from fishermen on their boats moored beside the promenade.